mathjax/MathJax-docs/startup.rst

 ..

-5. Initialize the Message system (the grey information box in the lower left)

-..

-6. Load the jax configuration files:
+5. Load the jax configuration files:

     - Post the ``Begin Jax`` startup signal
     - Load the jax config files from the ``MathJax.Hub.config.jax`` array